storm-software/reaper/crates/telemetry/README.md

 <!-- END header -->

-# Reaper - Ethereum Engine Tracing Crate
+# Reaper - Telemetry Crate

-This crate is a core library for interacting with the Ethereum blockchain for trading purposes.
-It is part of the Storm Software suite of tools and libraries.
+This crate is a core library for the Reaper project.
+It provides a tracing engine, which can be used to trace the execution of the Reaper engine.
+This crate is used to provide a high-level tracing interface, which can be used to trace the execution of the engine, and to provide a high-level view of the execution of the engine.

 > **Note**
 >